ballerina-platform/ballerina-lang/docs/tutorials/main-program.md

 ## Get information from the weather forecast API

-In order to get this tutorial to work, you need to obtain some information from the public API for use in Ballerina.
+To get this tutorial to work, you need to obtain some information from the public API for use in Ballerina.
 This section showcases how to get the URL and how to call it.

 ### Get the API key